wso2/docs-is/en/docs/learn/configuring-a-read-only-ldap-user-store.md

 WSO2 identity server uses a embedded Read/Write LDAP as the primary user store.
 This document will guide to you to change that to a Read Only LDAP user store.

-!!! tip "Before you begin!"
+!!! tip
-    Please read following topics:

-    -   Read [Configuring User Stores](../../learn/configuring-user-stores) to get a high-level understanding of the user stores available in WSO2 Identity Server (WSO2 IS).
+    Please read the topic [Configuring User Stores](../../learn/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2
-    -   If you want to configure a primary user store, you need to follow the steps given in [Configuring the Primary User Store](../../learn/configuring-the-primary-user-store).
+    Identity Server (WSO2 IS).

 ## Configuring Read-only LDAP user store manager